 Mandela gave his support to the South African team, made up mostly of white men, which helped to unite the country.
 The team, known as the Springboks went on to lift the trophy.

 He became one of the world's most popular leaders, with politicians and celebrities queuing up to have their photo taken with him.

-Even though Nelson Mandela helped to change South Africa into a fairer place, the country still has lots of problems today, including poverty, violent crime and disease.
+Even though Nelson Mandela helped to make South Africa a fairer place, the country still has lots of problems today, including poverty, violent crime and disease.

-But he'll be remembered around the world for his message of peace and unity.
+But he is remembered around the world for his message of peace and unity.